CROP: Circuit Retrieval and Optimization with Parameter Guidance using LLMs: Discussion

 Our iterative summarization approach in Figure~\ref{fig:rtl2spec} overcomes this limitation by first processing individual modules separately and then synthesizing these summaries into a coherent design representation.
 This two-stage process effectively compresses the semantic content of large RTL codebases while preserving their functional characteristics.
 By generating embeddings from these structured summaries rather than raw RTL files, we maintain the essential design characteristics while dramatically reducing the token count required for processing.
 This approach also standardizes the representation format, making similarity comparisons more reliable across designs of varying complexity and size.

-This method proves particularly valuable for industrial-scale designs where direct embedding of complete RTL code would exceed even the expanded context windows of modern LLMs (e.g., 128K tokens for GPT-4o in our experiment setting).
+This method proves particularly valuable for industrial-scale designs where direct embedding of the complete RTL code could easily exceed even the expanded context windows of modern LLMs (e.g., 128K tokens for GPT-4o in our experimental setting).
 Our experiments confirm that these derived embeddings successfully capture semantic similarities between functionally related circuits, as evidenced by the clustering patterns in Figure~\ref{fig:circuit-embeddings}, while avoiding the prohibitive computational costs of processing entire RTL repositories directly.

-\paragraph{\textbf{Future directions}} The experimental evaluations of CROP on industrial design show that it is a promising direction for improving automated flow tuning.
-The inherent database reliance of CROP is both a strength and a weakness; it requires similar designs to be present in the database in order to achieve best results but as more designs are ran through the framework they are added to the database expanding the capability of CROP.
-Furthermore, CROP is directly compatible with existing approaches that use jump-start or early-stopping methods.
-CROP is an EDA tool agnostic method that allows it to be used with any tool-chain, existing methods such as \cite{zheng2023boosting, liang2021flow} implement methods to reduce the runtime of the EDA tools.
-As shown in our run-time analysis, this has the potential to even further improve the overall efficiency of CROP.
-Additionally, CROP can be combined with search parallelization methods such as the creation of separate trust regions to search within.
-We hypothesize that this is a potentially highly beneficial direction of improvement as the results retrieved from the database can be used to reduce the number of initial iterations required to establish trust regions which can then be searched in parallel using multiple instances of LLM guided search.
+\paragraph{\textbf{Future directions}} The experimental evaluations of CROP on industrial designs show that it is a promising direction for improving automated flow tuning.
+We identify the following areas for future improvement: 1) The inherent database reliance of CROP presents both strengths and challenges; while it demonstrates the strength of achieving better QoR results in significantly fewer iterations as shown in our evaluations, the challenge emerges as the database expands and may require a more sophisticated method for design retrieval that maintains accuracy and efficiency.
+2) This retrieval-driven approach is complemented by CROP's tool-agnostic nature, allowing seamless integration with existing EDA toolchains and compatibility with approaches that use jump-start or early-stopping methods.
+Methods such as REMOTune~\cite{zheng2023boosting} and FlowTuner~\cite{liang2021flow} that reduce EDA tool runtime can be directly incorporated, potentially further improving CROP's overall efficiency as demonstrated in our runtime analysis.
+3) Significant performance gains can be achieved through parallelization, as CROP can be combined with search parallelization methods such as separate trust regions.
+This represents a highly beneficial improvement direction since database results can reduce initial iterations required to establish trust regions, which can then be searched in parallel using multiple LLM-guided search instances.
+4) CROP's model-agnostic design enables improvements through enhanced LLMs, whether by adopting newer and more capable models, implementing fine-tuned domain-specific models, or applying training-free decoding techniques that reduce hallucination~\cite{zhang2025sledselflogitsevolution, obrien2023contrastivedecodingimprovesreasoning}.